magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/getting-started.md

 {:.bs-callout .bs-callout-tip}
 To avoid typing `vendor/bin` every time, add your `<absolute path to acceptance dir>/vendor/bin` value to `PATH`.
-When added, you should be able to run the `robo`, `codecept`, and `phpunit` commands.
+When added, you should be able to run the `mftf`, `codecept`, and `phpunit` commands.

 ### Step 4.
 Edit environment settings

-In the _magento2/dev/tests/acceptance_ directory, edit the `.env` file to match your system.
+In the `magento2/dev/tests/acceptance/` directory, edit the `.env` file to match your system.
 Use the following parameters, which are required to launch tests.

 * `MAGENTO_BASE_URL` must contain a domain name of the Magento instance that will be tested.
 Example: `MAGENTO_BASE_URL=http://magento.test`